jefflee1103/Image-analysis/BigFISH/README.md

 #### quality control data

-These can be useful to confirm veracity of the analysis and/or troubleshooting.
+These can be useful to confirm veracity of the analysis and/or to perform troubleshooting.

 * Final detection plot: A plot of individual spots and clusters that are detected
 * Reference spot image: A .tif image of the reference spot